 The following is not a complete list of all the suttas mentioned in this book, but it should point you toward the more important ones if you wish to further study this and related topics.
 The ones in bold are the suttas that are extensively discussed.
-The links will generally take you either Sutta Central or Access To Insight.
+The links are to Sutta Central or Access To Insight.